cancerit/LUCA/README.md

 - support for redundant or overlapping libraries
 - support for alternate formats for the input files (*e.g.*, libraries)

+Please refer to the [examples](examples/) directory for some usage scenarios.

 ## Table of contents

 - [Locus-based Universal CRISPR Aligner (LUCA)](#locus-based-universal-crispr-aligner-luca)